dockstore/dockstore/_docs/organizations-and-collections.md

 ![Add to Collection PCAWG](/assets/images/docs/CurrentCollectionsWithPCAWG.png)

 Once added, the tool/workflow will appear on the collection page.
-If a user wants to remove an tool/workflow from a collection, they can do so from the collections page.
+If a user wants to remove a tool/workflow from a collection, they can do so from the collections page.

 ## Events
 We keep track of events occurring related to the activity on the organization page and display the important ones in the `events` tab of the organization.